AMGleo09/responsive-food-store/README.md

 <h1>Responsive-grocery-store </h1>
 <p>Created a modern and user-friendly online shopping experience that adapts seamlessly to any device, whether you're browsing on a desktop computer, tablet, or smartphone.
 Our store is designed to provide you with convenient access to a wide range of grocery products while ensuring a visually appealing and intuitive interface.</p>

-- It is built using responsive web design principles, allowing the layout and content to adjust dynamically based on the user's screen size and device orientation.
+- Responsive Website Using HTML CSS & JavaScript
--Smooth scrolling in each section.
+- Smooth scrolling in each section.
+- Compatible with all mobile devices and with a beautiful and pleasant user interface.

 ![preview img](/preview.png)